geekskick/bounded_enum/README.md

 # bounded_enum
 I made this because whenever I am using enums in c++ I always want extra functionality, such as iterating over them, and incrementing, and casting to/from an integer

-This header hopefully makes a step towards providing that.
+This header hopefully makes a step towards providing that, since the magic enum library is C++17 only.

 ## Functionality
 Create an enum with defined upper and lower bounds.